CoderDojoTC/micropython/docs/basics/05-neopixel.md

 ## Setup Parameters
 Our Python code will have four parts:

-1. Declaration of the import of the NeoPixel library from the RP2 runtime.
-We also import the sleep function from the utime module.
+1. Declaration of the imports from the RP2 MicroPython runtime.
+We also import the sleep function from the utime module and some samples will also need the random library.
+All our programs have been tested on version 1.18 of the MicroPython RP2 library or later.
 2. Initialization of the fixed static parameters.
 This is done once and the parameters are usually at the top of the file to make them easy to find and change for each application.
+Make sure you adjust the pin number and the number of pixels in your setup in this area.
 3. Initialization of the NeoPixel object using these static parameters.
 This is also done just once.
 4. Sending the drawing commands to the device through the data port.
 This is usually done within a main loop.